Phrygia: Music

 The earliest traditions of Greek music derived from Phrygia, transmitted through the Greek colonies in Anatolia and included the Phrygian mode, which was considered to be the warlike mode in ancient Greek music.
+Phrygian music, especially the use of the Phrygian mode, was associated with a range of different moods and occasions, and often connected with various religious practices.
 Phrygian Midas, the king of the "golden touch", was tutored in music by Orpheus himself according to the myth.
 Another musical invention that came from Phrygia was the aulos, a reed instrument with two pipes.